awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 ### MQTT Persistent Sessions with AWS IoT<a name="mqtt-persistent-sessions"></a>

-This feature is available for AWS IoT Greengrass Core v1\.10 only\.
+This feature is available for AWS IoT Greengrass Core v1\.10 and later\.

 An AWS IoT Greengrass core can establish a persistent session with the AWS IoT message broker\.
 A persistent session is an ongoing connection that allows the core to receive messages sent while the core is offline\.
 The core is the client in the connection\.